Sofi Bank vs Wells Fargo

 Strengths

-• SoFi Bank offers a competitive APY of 3.80%, significantly higher than Wells Fargo's best rate.
+• SoFi Bank offers a competitive APY of 3.80%, significantly higher than Wells Fargo's highest rate.

-• SoFi Bank has an A+ BBB rating, indicating strong trustworthiness.
+• SoFi Bank has an excellent BBB rating of A+.

 Potential Drawbacks

-• SoFi Bank has no physical branches, limiting in-person banking options.
+• SoFi Bank has no physical branches, being an online-only bank.

 Wells Fargo